Top things to do in Zermatt

 • Keep cash handy as some local shops in Zermatt may not accept cards.

-Frequently asked questions about day-trips from Geneva to Zermatt with Glacier Paradise
+Frequently asked questions about day-trips from Geneva

 Yes, advance booking is highly recommended, especially during peak travel seasons and weekends.
 Seats are limited due to early departure times and logistical planning, and trips can sell out quickly.
 Booking ahead ensures you secure your spot and get the best departure slots.